Giving

 Professor Norton had discovered that, although selfish gain seems appealing, it also lacks the power bring about lasting joy.
 Genuine peace and contentment are the result of selflessness and sacrifice.
 By serving and giving we can demonstrate the generosity and love of Jesus Christ.
 May we never forget that happiness doesn’t originate from what we might receive, but rather, from what we are willing to give.

-“Lord Heavenly Father, continue to shower us with your many blessings.
-As we love and serve our fellows, may we be filled with Your unending joyfulness and peace.
-May our selfish desires come to an end; that through us, countless wandering souls might come to glorify Your Wonderful Name.
+“Lord Heavenly Father, continue to shower us with Your many blessings.
+As we love and serve our fellows, may we be filled with Your unending joy and peace.
+May our selfish desires come to an end; that through us, countless wandering souls might come to glorify Your Holy Name.
 We love You Father, we praise You, and we thank You; and we ask and pray all of these things, according to Your will, in Jesus Christ’s name.
 Amen.”
 God bless all of you!